 The payload capacity of 45 ft container is almost similar to a 40 ft container.

 The above specifications are a representation of the commonly used containers.
-Specific container dimensions and capacity the ISO containers may vary depending on the manufacturer, the age of the container, and the container owner.
+Specific container dimensions and capacity of the ISO containers may vary depending on the manufacturer, the age of the container, and the container owner.

 Related reading: Handing Containers On Ships: Dimensions, Markings And Bay Plan

-There are other dimensions of shipping containers available in the market which are mostly used for road and rail transportation – 8 ft, 10 ft, 53 ft, 60 ft.
+Other shipping container dimensions are available in the market, mainly used for road and rail transportation – 8ft, 9ft,10ft, 53 ft, and 60 ft.

 Markings on a shipping container

 The standard for the coding, identification or container id, and marking of containers is DIN EN ISO 6346, dated January 1996.

 Following are the different markings provided in an ISO container.

 The container marking is the primary identification marking on the door end of an ISO container.
-It consists of seven numbers and four letters, which are allotted by the ISO to identify every container to its owner.
+It consists of seven numbers and four letters, which the ISO allots to identify every container to its owner.
 The number is unique for everyone and is registered for the records with Bureau International des Containers (BIC), Paris.

 Suppose the container number, as shown in the diagram, is-

 ABCD 123456 7

-Here the first 3 letters, i.e. ABC denotes- Code for the Owner of the container
+Here the first three letters, i.e. ABC, denote- Code for the Owner of the container.

 The 4th letter, D, provides -the container category.